OrnitOnGithub/school/History/Fascism/notes.md

 No value is given to the individual.

 ## Ideology:

 - It's a form of right-wing ideology
 - Celebrates the nation or the race as an **organic community**, above all other loyalities.
-- Powerfué and continuing nationalism
+- Powerful and continuing nationalism
     - "Reinstate former glory" (In Italy's case, Rome)
     - Social Darwinism pilled
     - Omnipresence of flags / national symbols